ExtendRealityLtd/VRTK.Tutorials.VRBowling/Documentation/Tutorials/ExpandingTheVRBowlingGame/README.md

 ### Done

-Now if you play the Unity scene, you'll have the foundations of your very own bolwing game.
+Now if you play the Unity scene, you'll have the foundations of your very own bowling game.
 Pick up the ball, try for a strike, if you miss then just recall the ball but if you knock them all down you can now just reset the pins.

 ![Looking At Menu Buttons](assets/images/LookingAtMenuButtons.png)